the-gauss/tiny-projects-de/README.md

 # tiny-projects-cpp
-Problems and Projects on C++ language ranging from foundational to advanced level.
+Problems and Projects on Data Engineering ranging from foundational to advanced level.